-Currently there are 20 optometry programs in the continental United States.
+Currently there are 22 optometry programs in the continental United States.

 Students apply to optometry school through a centralized application system called Optometry Centralized Application System (OptomCAS).
 Similar to the common application for undergraduate school, students can apply to any of the optometry programs in the U.S. through a single application on the OptomCAS.
 The OptomCAS opens late June/early July.Cost: The OptomCAS application cost: $185.00 for one school + $70.00 for each additional school.

 It is important for students to check each school's requirements carefully as some schools will require courses not listed below.
 For more information about a specific program, please contact the school directly.